 Are you famous?
 Any awards or special recognitions?

 I wish.
 I was recognized in Living Legacy: Outstanding Japanese Women of the 20th Century in Hawaii and in 2004, received the Hawaii-Pacific Gerontological Society Award.
-No, not for being old but for the work I do for the elderly.
-See my Wordsworth books for their own awards.
+Also was recognized by the Sunrise Ministry Foundation for my contributions to the community.
+Majority of my books have that gold award seals on the covers.
+My little Wordsworth character from my series of children’s book is now the Mascot fort the Alzheimer’s Assoc.

 I wish I had said: